 It’s quite often you think that once you just get through something then everything will be smooth sailing from there on.
 And you’ve probably said these words before, ‘I can’t wait to…’ often said with the idea that well, you have to go through a particular thing to be happy and with the presupposition that that particular thing you’re going through is like hell with the fire turned up a little bit more.

 Perhaps you can’t relate but let me bring it closer home.
 Maybe you’ve thought that if you get something you’ve always wanted, maybe a phone, a car, or a particular someone then things will be great for you, you’ll be at your peak and nothing’s going to pull you down.
 And maybe you’re wrong and you know that you’ve been wrong about this all along, Because even if you reach the top of your mountain, no matter how steep and dangerous the mountain you’re climbing is, there’s always another mountain ahead so perhaps life is not a mountain but a range of mountains.
 And perhaps no matter how hard you try to climb up the mountain you won’t even reach the top because that’s not guaranteed.
-Maybe you’re weak or not that smart and maybe you have an underlying medical condition and you’ll be cut off before you even start.
 Therefore you’re not entitled to success no matter how unfair life has been to you and no matter how hard you work.
 So be grateful and bless others with your wins.